As newborn babies, we enter the world ‘hard-wired’ (i.e. neurologically predisposed) and driven to form a powerful bond with our primary carer.

 What Happens If A Mother Continuously Fails To Form An Emotional Bond With Her Child?

-Some mothers may fail to connect emotionally with their baby over extended time periods and this can occur for a number of reasons including severe depression, having an alcohol and/or drug problem, or being the victim of domestic violence.
+Some mothers may fail to connect emotionally with their baby over extended time periods and this can occur for a number of reasons including severe depression; indeed, Kokubo et al (2012) found that postnatal depression and a failure of mother-baby bonding were correlated and that a failure of bonding predicted postnatal depression.
+Other reasons for bonding failure may include having alcohol and/or drug problem or being the victim of domestic violence.
 Children brought up in this way may develop serious psychological difficulties including an inability to control emotions and to self-soothe, impaired ability to trust others, and other interpersonal problems.
+Let’s look in more detail at the damage that can be done to children by the breakdown of the maternal bond: